CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"The whole Universe is change, and life itself is but what you deem it." - Marcus Aurelius</p>
+<p>"Every living organism is fulfilled when it follows the right path for its own nature." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->